-- Because the I/O path of vVols is nearly the same as the I/O path for non-vVols datastores, the throughput and latency on a vVols datastore is very similar to that for an otherwise-similar non-vVols datastore. - I/O to vVols is done through Protocol Endpoints (PEs), and vendors might have specific advice on configuring the number or type of PE LUNs for their array.
+- Although vVols are thin provisioned, they have similar performance to eager-zeroed thick-provisioned VMFS datastores; this means they have much higher throughput and lower latency for first writes than either thin-provisioned VMFS datastores or lazy-zeroed thick-provisioned VMFS datastores. - I/O to vVols is done through Protocol Endpoints (PEs), and vendors might have specific advice on configuring the number or type of PE LUNs for their array.
 There's little general advice that can be given on this topic, since the performance aspects rely heavily on the particular array implementation (for example, queueing of commands at the PE level vs. dispatching them directly to a per-vVols queue, depth of queues on the array side, how does this interact with any QoS features, etc.).
 Note that the Core Storage layer permits four times more I/Os to be enqueued for Protocol Endpoint (PE) LUNs than for regular (data) LUNs. - Snapshots on vVols are offloaded to the array, which creates the snapshot using array-side native means, such as automatically doing its own Copy-on-Write (COW). vVols snapshots typically become comparable to LUN snapshots on the array.
 For this reason, vVols performance on disks with snapshots doesn't degrade as snapshot levels increase, as it does on native NFS or SAN (where vSphere creates and manages snapshots itself using redo log files).
-This can lead to vVols having dramatically better performance for snapshots than native NFS or SAN. - This means that consolidating a snapshot is now a fast operation, even if a VM has been running with a snapshot in place, since the array usually doesn't require the data accumulated in a redo log to be re-written to the original disk.
+This can lead to vVols having dramatically better performance for snapshots than native NFS or SAN.

+This means that consolidating a snapshot is now a fast operation, even if a VM has been running with a snapshot in place, since the array usually doesn't require the data accumulated in a redo log to be re-written to the original disk.
 It also means you can use snapshots liberally (for backups on running VMs, for example) since the array handles the copy-on-write or other operations needed to maintain the snapshot, and the I/O from the VM to the disk is therefore unaffected.
 There's no longer a performance penalty for running a VM with a snapshot in place.